Personal Injury Lawyer Scottsdale AZ

 I Had a Pre-Existing Condition, so I Can’t Claim Damages

 Even if your injury was exactly where you had a pre-existing condition, you can still claim damages, since the injury caused new damage.
 It may be a fight getting the insurance companies to see things your way, though.
-That’s why you need a personal injury lawyer in Scottsdale AZ, from Yearin Law Office to help you get the medical records you need to navigate your claim.
+That’s why you need a personal injury lawyer in Scottsdale, from Yearin Law Office to help you get the medical records you need to navigate your claim.

 I Was Partly at Fault, so I Can’t Claim Damages

 In some states, that may be true.
 Arizona is a “pure comparative fault” car accident state.
 That means that even if you were 90% responsible for your injury, you can still recover 10% of the damages you’d otherwise be entitled to.
 On the other hand, that would mean you’re responsible for 90% of the other party’s damages.
-Your personal injury lawyer in Scottsdale AZ, can walk you through things after his accident reconstruction investigator files a report.
+Your personal injury lawyer in Scottsdale, can walk you through things after his accident reconstruction investigator files a report.